sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 {% capture images %}
     /assets/posts/2019-12-07-concert-2019/seoul-rice-donation.jpg
 {% endcapture %}
-{% include gallery images=images cols=1 caption="Seoul rice donation banner message: Let’s write a beautiful poem tonight" %}
+{% include gallery images=images cols=1 caption="Seoul rice donation banner message: Dear Jieunie, let’s write a beautiful poem tonight" %}

 ## Fan Support Event #4 - Day 1 Concert Flower Field Event
-Because the IU official light stick is not for sale in Singapore, we decided to provide a green finger light for all concert goers to be used throughout the concert.
+Because the IU official light stick was not available for sale in Singapore, we decided to provide green finger lights for all concert goers to be used throughout the concert.
-We also provided all stall seats participants with a flower light, which is to be turned on when IU sings Blueming and Love Poem.
+We also provided all stall seats audience with a flower light, which was to be turned on when IU sings Blueming and Love Poem.
-The flower lights together with the green finger lights are supposed to create an illusion of a colourful flower field filled with fireflies.
+The flower lights together with the green finger lights were supposed to create an illusion of a colourful flower field filled with fireflies.
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/photos/a.365052393670181/1439553612886715/){:target="_blank"}</i>

 {% capture images %}